tcorbettclark/sql-constructor/README.md

 ## SQL variants

-This library has only been used to generate SQL for PostgreSQL.
+This library has been used to generate SQL for PostgreSQL.
 However it should work with other database engines / language variants with little or no change.
 Similarly, it is agnostic to SQL code style conventions because that's controlled by the programmer.

 In fact the whole idea is not really about SQL at all, but about managing text.